 - If you are a foster carer with Compass Fostering, reach out to your support team for more guidance

 When you join the Compass Fostering family, you’re never alone.
-We offer extensive and ongoing training and support to help carers deal with many difficult issues that can arise when looking after a foster child.
+We offer extensive and ongoing support to help carers deal with many difficult issues that can arise when looking after a foster child.
 Get in touch to find out more about becoming a foster carer with Compass Fostering.